SillyFreak/typst-packages-old/tidy-types/docs/manual.typ

 = Built-in Typst types

 There are constants for all the built-in types that Typst provides.
-Note how two of them are prefixed with `"t-"` as their names are keywords -- ```typc none``` and ```typc auto```:
+Note how two of them are prefixed with `"t-"` as their names are keywords -- ```typc none``` and ```typc auto``` -- and another because its name is taken by a tidy types function -- ```typc type```:

 #{
   let type-names = (
     "t-none",
+    "bool",
+    "int",
+    "float",
+    "str",
+    "bytes",
+    "array",
+    "dictionary",
+    "t-type",
+    "function",

     "t-auto",
-    "boolean",
-    "integer",
-    "float",
+    "datetime",
+    "duration",
+    "regex",
+    "version",
+    "content",
+    "symbol",

     "length",
-    "angle",
     "ratio",
-    "relative-length",
+    "relative",
     "fraction",
+    "angle",
     "color",
-    "datetime",
-    "symbol",
-    "bytes",
-    "string",
-    "content",
-    "array",
-    "dictionary",
-    "function",
-    "arguments",
+    "stroke",
+    "alignment",

+    "location",
+    "styles",
+    "label",
     "selector",
     "module",
+    "plugin",
+    "arguments",
   )

   table(